mqtt-tools/mqttwarn/README.md

 ![instapush](assets/instapush.png)

-To send tracker values based on the message payload, leave out the the tracker element of the target definition in the `config:instapush` section: If your target is a list with only 1 element, that element will be considered the "event" and the "trackers" will be taken from the mqtt payload, which must have all tracker fields present.
+To send tracker values based on the message payload, leave out the tracker element of the target definition in the `config:instapush` section: If your target is a list with only 1 element, that element will be considered the "event" and the "trackers" will be taken from the mqtt payload, which must have all tracker fields present.

 ### `irccat`